Gold3nEagle/UnityWebglVoiceChatDocs/Unity-API-Documentation.md

 public void SetClientsInRoom(string clients)
 ```

-sets the list of clients in the current room the client is in. (the browser will excute this function)
+sets the list of clients in the current room the user/player is in. (the browser will excute this function)

+the event "OnClientsInRoom" is triggered with list of the clients.

 ***